solana-developers/professional-education/README.md

 # Solana Professional Education

 This repo is the Solana Professional Education training.
-It's designed for instructors, or those thinking about running and event and/or instructing the course.
+It's designed for those thinking about running an event and/or instructing the course.

 The training covers cryptography fundamentals, blockchain, and Solana from the ground up, with frequent hands-on labs.
 By the end of the training, students will be able to create and transfer tokens, mint NFTs, and build simple on-chain applications using Anchor on Rust.